marmelab/react-admin/doc/4.13/Create.md

 ## `sx`: CSS API

-The `<Create>` components accept the usual `className` prop, but you can override many class names injected to the inner components by React-admin thanks to the `sx` property (as most Material UI components, see their [documentation about it](https://mui.com/material-ui/customization/how-to-customize/#overriding-nested-component-styles)).
+The `<Create>` components accept the usual `className` prop, but you can override many class names injected to the inner components by React-admin thanks to the `sx` property (see [the `sx` documentation](./SX.md) for syntax and examples).
 This property accepts the following keys:

 | Rule name               | Description                                                                          |
 |-------------------------|--------------------------------------------------------------------------------------|